 The field of infertility research and practice is one of continuous innovation and change, but alongside the increasing sophistication of assisted reproductive techniques there is as strong a need as ever for clinical experience and expertise and common practical sense to inform diagnosis and ...

 Intra-uterine insemination (IUI) is a widely used fertility treatment for couples with unexplained and male subfertility.
-Although it is less invasive and less expensive than l other treatment options such as in vitro fertilization, several factors affect its outcome.
-In addition, IUI remains ...
+Although it is less invasive and less expensive as athan several other treatment options, than in vitro fertilization, severalsome points about the factors affecting its ...

 August 27, 2009